 The internet has revolutionised the way manufacturers deliver goods.
 Other than the traditional direct and indirect channels, manufacturers now use marketplaces like Amazon (Amazon also provide warehouse services for manufacturers’ products) and other intermediaries like aggregators (Uber, Instacart) to deliver the goods and services.
 The internet has also resulted in the removal of unnecessary middlemen for products like software which are distributed directly over the internet.

 Factors Determining the Choice of Distribution Channels

-Selection of the perfect marketing channel is tough.
-It is among those few strategic decisions which either make or break your company.
+Selection of the perfect distribution channel is tough.
+It is among those few strategic decisions which either make or break a company.

 This includes the number of customers, their geographical location, buying habits, tastes and capacity and frequency of purchase, etc.

 Direct channels suit businesses whose target audience lives in a geographically confined area, who require direct contact with the manufacturer and are not that frequent in repeating purchases.

 In cases of customers being geographically dispersed or residing in a different country, manufacturers are suggested to use indirect channels.